 EJP participants may claim a credit equal to two percent of the cost of qualified investments in New York.
-The credit is equal to five percent of the cost of qualified investments for green projects.
+The credit is increased to five percent of the cost of qualified investments for green projects and the construction of childcare service facilities.
 Taxpayers cannot claim both the EJP-ITC and the brownfield tangible property credit component for the same property in a given year.
 In addition, taxpayers accepted into the program on or before April 1, 2011 are prohibited from claiming both the EJP-ITC and the regular ITC.